Check out a list of Madison House volunteer programs below that are still seeking a few new recruits for this year! (Last updated: October 2, 2025)

 Music Resource Center

 The MRC provides free music lessons, recording equipment, studio space, and a creative community for local Charlottesville middle- and high-school students.
 Volunteers give private music lessons, participate in impromptu jam sessions with MRC members, and help monitor the MRC front desk.
 Volunteer commitment is one-hour per week, days and times are flexible.
 The site is located at 105 Ridge Street in Charlottesville and is accessible by public transportation.
-To learn more, contact program director Fionette King.
+To learn more, contact program director Ella Notis.

 Virginia Discovery Museum